soosten/market-prediction/README.md

 *  [edaxgb.ipynb](notebooks/edaxgb.ipynb) trains an ensemble of gradient-boosted trees on the subset of features identified by [eda.ipynb](notebooks/eda.ipynb).
 *  [plsxgb.ipynb](notebooks/plsxgb.ipynb)  trains an ensemble of gradient-boosted trees on features produced by a partial least squares reduction.
 * [tuner.ipynb](notebooks/tuner.ipynb) constructs an ensemble model from  [nn.ipynb](notebooks/nn.ipynb),  [edaxgb.ipynb](notebooks/edaxgb.ipynb), and  [plsxgb.ipynb](notebooks/plsxgb.ipynb) and tunes the weight of each model and the decision threshold based on the validation data.
-* [tuned.ipynb](notebooks/tuned.ipynb) contains the actual code submitted to the competition that makes predictions using the models and Jane Street's API.
+* [tuned.ipynb](notebooks/tuned.ipynb) contains the code submitted to the competition that makes predictions with the tuned ensemble using Jane Street's API.
 * [untuned.ipynb](notebooks/untuned.ipynb) is the same as  [tuned.ipynb](notebooks/tuned.ipynb) but with an ensemble using equal weights of 1/3 and a decision threshold of 1/2.